 Working from home?
-During the Covid pandemic, and most likely well afterwards too, work from home or WFH is going to be a reality for many people.
+During the Covid pandemic, and most likely well afterward too, work from home or WFH is going to be a reality for many people.
 Although WFH is hardly a new phenomenon, the COVID-19 pandemic has made it an unplanned requirement across industries.
-Even when the corona virus crisis eventually recedes, many employers may have realized that they don’t need large office spaces.
-Similarly a part of the working population will not feel the need to commute to office every day.
+Even when the coronavirus crisis eventually recedes, many employers may have realized that they don’t need large office spaces.
+Similarly, a part of the working population will not feel the need to commute to the office every day.

-Many people have set up makeshift home offices for the pandemic that won’t work well for the long term.
-So don’t wreck your body over the long term, sitting on bed and working.
-It is important to have the right equipment & the physical setup.
+Many people have set up makeshift home offices for the pandemic that won’t work well in the long term.
+So don’t wreck your body over the long term, sitting on the bed and working.
+It is important to have the right equipment & physical setup.
 Get yourself a desk and a comfortable chair to sit on.

 Below are some room decor ideas to refurbish your home office corner.

 Ensure Your Home Office is a Dedicated and Private Space.
 Distractions from family members, pets, and televisions can hamper your productivity.
 Have you ever participated in a conference call from home and your dog barks at a delivery person or your children interrupt you?
 It’s quite embarrassing and it hinders the productivity of the entire team involved.
 So a dedicated space for work is essential.